How to Invest in the Nigerian Stock Market: A Beginner’s Guide

 Why You Should Consider Investing in the Nigerian Stock Market

-Here are key reasons why more Nigerians are turning to stocks as an investment option:
+Key reasons why more Nigerians are turning to stocks as an investment option:

-1. Beat Inflation
+1. Beating Inflation

-2. Build Long-Term Wealth
+2. Building Long-Term Wealth

-3. Passive Income
+3. Passive Income Generation

 4. Ownership and Voting Rights